alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/use-msbuild-custom-action-in-tfs2010-build-with-a-custom-project.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb9.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image9.png)

-When you press the â€œeditâ€ button you can insert data in the â€œExpression Editorâ€ that seems to use Visual Basic Syntax by default.
+When you press the *edit* button you can insert data in the *Expression Editor* that seems to use Visual Basic Syntax by default.
 To locate the project you need to use the BuildAgent class that has GetExpandedBuildDirectory that in turns needs the BuildDetail.BuildDefinition variable.
 Luckily you have intellisense into the Expression Editor ;) so it is quite simple process.
 At this base directory you will add the full path of the project as you see in Source tree, you need to use *\source* to identify source, then *\experiments* that represents the name of the project, and finally the remaining part of the directory.
 The only difficult part is to know how the build agent creates directory to build the project.

 Since this MsBuild task is executed in the context of the tweetResult.proj file, it has no access to the standard properties of the build workflow, to assign value to properties you need to use CommandLineArguments